 The key strengths of the S.J.D. program are its flexibility to accommodate students wishing to apply interdisciplinary research in a variety of areas, the integration of the program with all other existing College of Law degree programs, and its focus on high-quality academic research.

 The program focuses on research methodology and legal ethics in a globalized world.

 The S.J.D. degree provides students the freedom to apply a highly analytical, interdisciplinary, and comparative research approach that addresses important and relevant issues of the day.

-In the first year, candidates will have a reduced course load to enable them to develop the necessary skills and competencies to undertake doctoral research.
+In the first year, candidates will have a reduced course load to enable them to develop the necessary skills to undertake doctoral research.
 Candidates will be required to take a course on Advanced Legal Methods and a course on Advanced Global Legal Ethics.

 In addition to receiving feedback on their doctoral research, students will engage in meaningful and constructive scholarly exchanges about publishing, grant writing, and conference presentations, as well as career paths in academia and private, public and international spheres.

 S.J.D. candidates are required to complete a dissertation that makes a substantial and original contribution to legal scholarship.